carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 <img src="../fig/rmd-02-null_and_obs-1.png" title="Null distribution with observed difference marked with vertical red line." alt="Null distribution with observed difference marked with vertical red line." width="612" style="display: block; margin: auto;" />

-An important point to keep in mind here is that while we defined $\mbox{Pr}(a)$ by counting cases, we will learn that, in some circumstances, mathematics gives us formulas for $\mbox{Pr}(a)$ that save us the trouble of computing them as we did here.
+An important point to keep in mind here is that while we defined Pr<i>(a)</i> by counting cases, we will learn that, in some circumstances, mathematics gives us formulas for Pr<i>(a)</i> that save us the trouble of computing them as we did here.
 One example of this powerful approach uses the normal distribution approximation.

 <a name="normal_distribution"></a>